mqkhilji/sql-challenge/README.md

 - Imported the CSV data into each table

-File: EmployeeSQL database and data folder with the following CSVs
+File: EmployeeSQL database and data folder with the following CSVs:

     - departments.csv
     - t_emp.csv
     - dept_manager.csv